Ensure your online account is up to date in case of postal disruption. Update your account here.

 - Tire trouble.

-- Bridge and highway tolls.
+- Bridge/highway tolls.

 - Normal pregnancy or childbirth.

-- Alcohol or substance abuse, or related illnesses.
+- Alcohol or substance abuse.

-- Any liability for injuries or property damage.
+- Liability for injuries or property damage.

 - Carrier-caused delays.